GoPro Video Series – Free Range Foraging

 The latest installment of our GoPro on a Rooster video series gives us an inside look at the life of a free range chicken.
-Our rooster went on a foraging adventure; little did he know that his Mrs. was right there beside him to steal his find right out from under his beak!
+Our rooster went on a free range foraging adventure.
+Little did he know that his Mrs. was right there beside him to steal his find right out from under his beak!

-Have you watched your chickens forage?
+Have you seen any free range foraging?
 Send me pictures!
 Watch your chickens as they roam so you can learn about your birds and appreciate their ability to find food.